capesstack/capesstack.github.io/index.md

 If you're interested in CAPES t-shirts, we parter with TeeSpring for those.
 Feel free to check out [our storefront](https://teespring.com/stores/capesstack).
 We don't make a penny on these - 100% of the profits go to the National Alliance to End Homelessness.

 # Training & Professional Services
-While CAPES is a FOSS project and we'll attempt to support deployment questions via the GitHub Issues page, if you need training or PS, please feel free to check out some options over at [Perched](http://perched.io)
+While CAPES is a FOSS project (and always will be) we'll attempt to support deployment questions via the GitHub Issues page, if you need training or PS, please feel free to check out some options over at [Perched](http://perched.io)